bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 - __Exams: 50%__ There will be 3 in-class exams: the first one in in week 6, the second one in week 10 and the last one at the end of the semester (check Polaris for the final exam slot for this class).
   The exams are non-cumulative, to the extent that it's possible.
-All exams are weighed equally.
 The exams weigh 15%, 15% and 20%, respectively.

 - __Class engagement:__ This means attending class, working with your